-- Medicare Part A generally helps cover services provided by hospitals (for inpatient services, skilled nursing facilities, or home health agencies). - Medicare Part B is for most other medical services (such as physician's services and other outpatient services) and certain items (such as durable medical equipment and supplies).
+- Medicare Part A generally helps cover services provided by hospitals (for inpatient services, skilled nursing facilities, or home health agencies). - Medicare Part B is for most other medical services (such as physician's services, home infusion therapy and other outpatient services) and certain items (such as durable medical equipment and supplies).